shakahl/browserfs-zipfs-extras/README.md

 To reduce object allocations, most `Ptr` manipulations edit the value of an existing `Ptr` rather than create a new one.
-As a result, developers must be cognizant of `Ptr` aliasing; if two places contain the same `Ptr` object, then manipulating one will change the other!
+As a result, developers maintaining this project must be cognizant of `Ptr` aliasing; if two places contain the same `Ptr` object, then manipulating one will change the other!

-It's possible that this is the current source of a bug.